julienmoeys/macrounchained/README.md

     parametrization of 1st-order metabolites, the package
     has only been tested for 1st-order metabolites.
-Results of 2nd-order metabolites have not been compared with a reference value (because of the lack of a public benchmark).
+Results of 2nd-order metabolites have not been compared with a reference value, because of the lack of a public benchmark.

-*   `macrounchained()` and `macrounchainedFocusGW()` output an operation log informing the users of the operations being performed. `macrounchainedFocusGW()` also output a summary of the simulation results (including the PECgw) in the operation log, and in separate files.
+*   `macrounchained()` and `macrounchainedFocusGW()` output an operation log informing the users of the operations being performed. `macrounchainedFocusGW()` also output a summary of the simulation results (including the PECgw) in the operation log, as well as in separate files.

 *   `macrounchained()` and `macrounchainedFocusGW()` produce a `tar.gz` archive containing all the relevant input and output files of the simulation batch.
+This can be used as an archive by the user.

 *   The packages do not include any MACRO executable, and instead use an existing MACRO or MACRO In FOCUS installation.